JanCaha/qgis_los_tools/website/pages/tools/Calculate Parameters Settings/tool_sizes_at_distances.md

 I.e. what sizes of objects have given horizontal angular size at distances specified in the table.

-To be usable in other plugin tools, there are two necessary parameter to be set: default sampling size, used before first distance from the table is used, and maximal distance.
-Both adds special row into the output table so that it can be later correctly processed.
+To be usable in other plugin tools, there are two necessary parameters to be set: default sampling size, used before first distance from the table is used, and maximal distance.
+Both add a special row into the output table so that it can be later correctly processed.

+`Default sampling size` parameter specifies default size of object used for values of distance smaller than smallest value in `Distance`.
+This is necessary for further processing of output table.
+For example, for angular size of 0.1 degree and distance 1000 meters the size is 1.745 meter.
+For LoS sampling we know that to detect object of angular size 0.1 at 1 km the sampling distance can be 1.745 meter.
+However, sampling distance for values in distance range 0 - 1000 meter need to be specified.
+This is done by this parameter.

 ## Parameters